 As the 2019-20 NHL season is now underway, the lines and odds for the Stanley Cup favorites will be continually shifting.

 Preseason, the Tampa Bay Lightning and Toronto Maple Leafs were drawing a lot of the action at +700 and +900, respectively, but a tepid start has already dropped the Leafs back in the pack.

-Always check your favorite online sportsbook for the current odds on Stanley Cup futures but here’s a snapshot of how they look at DraftKings a quarter of the way into the 2019-20 season:
+Always check your favorite online sportsbook for the current odds on Stanley Cup futures but here’s a snapshot of how they look at DraftKings almost halfway into the 2019-20 season:

-Some early Pens odds and futures as listed (Nov.
-2019) at DraftKings Sportsbook:
+Some mid-season Pens odds and futures as listed (Jan.
+2020) at DraftKings Sportsbook: